Education in Canada

 Cost: Undergraduate programs tend to be more expensive than college programs.
 The cost per academic year starts at 18,000 CAD.
 Again, the price of the program directly depends on the location of the university, the program level, and the duration of the program.

-So, you got into the university, then the next step is:
+So, you get into the university, then the next step is:

-Collect and submit documents to apply for a Study Permit and apply for a student visa.
+Collect and submit documents to apply for a study permit and a student visa.

 Important!
 A Study Permit can be issued only on the basis of a letter of admission from a recognized university (DLI).